The Quickest Way To Get a Loan

 For example, the local nonprofit offers short-term loans of up to $2,500 for those facing a one-time emergency.
 This could be due to a family member becoming ill or a high medical bill.
 You borrow what you need to cover your expenses and then pay it back once you recover.

 If you borrow $1,000, all you have to pay back is $1,000.
 These loans will vary according to the organization or charity that issues them.
-However, this gets the money you need fast, perhaps without going through a traditional approval process.
+However, this gets the money you need quickly, perhaps without going through a traditional approval process.

 Seeking a loan from a nonprofit organization or charity can also be a viable option for people with poor credit.
 Again, this may not be a factor when you apply for assistance.
 But it's important to remember these loans work best to catch up on a couple of major bills or expenses.